Small Organisation

 Membership isn’t just about resources—it’s about joining a community of organisations who are all working together to strengthen cyber resilience across Scotland.

-If you are curious about the about the exclusive CPD-accredited training our members receive, head to our events page, which lists all our upcoming sessions for members and non-members here.
+If you are curious about the about the exclusive CPD-accredited training our members receive, head to our events page, which lists all our previous and upcoming sessions for members and non-members here.
+To view our 2026 topics for the year ahead, scroll down on this page to see our exclusive member events each month this year.

 1 – 10 roles per year – £1,000 + VAT